edumeet/edumeet-ansible/README.md

+# News!!
+We moved!
+* from `dev` docker tag to `latest` stable tag!
+* from misi/mm `dev` branch to `master`

+In `dev` brach in the future it could happen that configs will be refactored, and this way may break your service if you auto update them!
+Please move your system to stable version. e.g. docker `latest` tag and misi/mm `master` branch.

+Save your existing configs first before you checkout any code!

 # Ansible for multipartymeeting/mm install

 Basic ansible script to instal Multiparty-Meeting in docker based on an openstack base debian image.